 CS 221 GUI Programming 3 Cr.

 A study of the design and implementation of the graphical user interface.
 The course will present fundamentals of usability and human factors in GUI design.
 One or more of the following will be studied and implemented in a student project: Visual Basic programming, Web programming, GUI code generators.
-Prerequisite: IS 131.
+Prerequisite: CS 140 (C) or higher.
+Offered Occasionally.

 CS 228 Introduction to Data Structures 3 Cr.